edvalin/setup-react-with-vite/README.md

 2. You will see a message asking to install the latest version of Create Vite.
 Key in `Y` for yes.

 3. Next, name the project.
-Change the default value of `viteproject` this to `calabs`.
+Change the default value of `viteproject` this to `calab`.

 4. You will be propted with a drop-down menu.
 Select `React`.